mega-slowpoke/fullstack/README.md

 Correlated subquery: an inner query dependent on the outer query

-#### derived table
-A subquery after in a FROM clause we have to give derived table an alias

 ### UNION vs. UNION ALL
 Similarity:
 1. number of columns should be same